Rockman-Blue/SANS_HHC_2024/Act 1/Frosty-Keypad.md

 * Well this is puzzling.
 I wonder if Santa has a seperate code.
 Bet that would cast some light on the problem.
 I know this is a stretch...but...what if you had one of those fancy UV lights to look at the fingerprints on the keypad?
 That might at least limit the possible digits being used...
 * Hmmmm.
 I know I have seen Santa and the other elves use this keypad.
 I wonder what it contains.
 I bet whatever is in there is a National Treasure!

 I wander around the game world to look for a copy of the book.
-I find the book nearby, it's placed behind that last and I can read its contents at https://frost-y-book.com/.
+I find the book nearby, it's placed behind that last crate all the way at the right of the above screenshot.
+I can read its contents at https://frost-y-book.com/.
 I read that and then go to the challenge terminal to learn more about the challenge.

 ![Screenshot 2024-12-25 133048](https://github.com/user-attachments/assets/50ed3efa-ff74-4239-90f8-ac73f5cc7af9)